MileHacker Logo

 • The Boardman River Trail System: This method stretches far beyond the downtown portion.
 It features peaceful walks and bike rides into wooded areas.

-• Leelanau State Park: Positioned at the extremely tip of the Leelanau Peninsula, this national park has rugged beauty plus trekking routes often less crowded than the Dunes.
+• Leelanau State Park: Positioned at the very tip of the Leelanau Peninsula, this national park has rugged beauty plus trekking routes often less crowded than the Dunes.

-• Good Harbor Beach (Leelanau Peninsula): A quieter, not as developed Lake Michigan beach compared to those within Sleeping Bear Dunes.
+• Good Harbor Beach (Leelanau Peninsula): A quieter, less developed Lake Michigan beach compared to those within Sleeping Bear Dunes.

 Festivals & Events